Sheepydaniel/ml-inference-benchmark-suite/README.md

 The current benchmark uses a smart-irrigation classification model and compares:

 1. Local Python inference
-2. FastAPI-based model serving
+2. Single-request FastAPI inference
-3. Batch inference across multiple input sizes
+3. Batch inference through FastAPI
+4. Concurrent API requests

-The benchmark records latency and throughput metrics, then generates figures for easier comparison.
+The benchmark records latency and throughput metrics, then generates plots for easier comparison.

 ## Why This Project

-In many ML projects, the focus is on training a model and reporting accuracy.
+In many ML projects, the main focus is training a model and reporting accuracy.
 In practice, deployment introduces a different set of problems: response time, throughput, reproducibility, serving overhead, and reliability under repeated requests.

-This project is meant to study those engineering tradeoffs in a simple, reproducible setting.
+This project studies those engineering tradeoffs in a simple, reproducible setting.

 ## Model Task

-The model predicts whether a crop needs irrigation based on environmental features:
+The model predicts whether a crop needs irrigation based on environmental sensor-style features:

 * Soil moisture
 * Temperature